js-uri/csc-212/labs/Lab 4 Priority Queues/readme.md

 ### Your Task

-You are given code for a working Linked List in the "lab 4 solution" folder and are tasked with modifying it to be a Queue, then a Priority Queue.
+You are given code for a working Linked List in the "lab 4_scaffolding" folder and are tasked with modifying it to be a Queue, then a Priority Queue.

 Hint: Add a `tail` pointer to your Queue in order to make the `enqueue` operation more efficient!
 This is not needed for PriorityQueue, however.